![]() |

 |

 USNS SHASTA was the sixth ship in the KILAUEA - class of Ammunition Ships and was named after an extinct volcano in northern California.
 Decommissioned on 1 October 1997, SHASTA was transferred to the Military Sealift Command (MSC), Naval Fleet Auxiliary Force the same day and her hull number was changed to T-AE 33.
-SHASTA remained active as an ammunition ship until inactivated on April 29, 2011.
-She is presently help in reserve at Pearl Harbor, Hi.
+SHASTA remained active as an ammunition ship until inactivated and stricken on April 7, 2011.
+She is presently laid up at Pearl Harbor, Hi., awaiting final disposal.

 Crew List: